 - To seal your practice, repeat this final mantra for three full breath cycles (three inhales and three exhales) either out loud or silently: “It isn’t my job to be in control.
 I accept what is.”

-Developed by an internationally recognized meditation expert and coach, this is another one of those stress-relieving activities that plants you deeper in the moment—so deep that you actually rise above it.
-I’ve already written about it here.
+Developed by an internationally recognized meditation expert and coach, this is another one of those stress-relieving activities that plants you deeper in the moment — so deep that you actually rise above it.

 The four steps are: